 - Trends: Few investors aspire to acquire a SaaS business that is declining, and correspondingly few owners want to sell a SaaS business that is growing rapidly.
 The key is to sell a business that is trending consistently and, ideally, modestly upward.
 Naturally, the faster the business is sustainably growing, the more the multiple will stretch toward the premium end.

-- Churn.
-It’s well documented that customer metrics are of vital importance for SaaS business owners and consequently they are of great interest to business buyers.
+- Churn: It’s well documented that customer metrics are of vital importance for SaaS business owners and consequently they are of great interest to business buyers.
 Churn, lifetime value (LTV) and customer acquisition cost (CAC) are analyzed by investors when appraising the customer base and by virtue the quality of the business’ revenue.
-Of particular importance is revenue churn, and we will explore that in greater detail later on.
+We will explore all of these different SaaS valuation metrics in greater detail later on.

 The diagram below should give you a good feel of where your business could be:

 While the general valuation drivers above are a key consideration, it’s important to note that every business is unique and each SaaS business has its own merits and draw backs.